Robert B. Reich, author portrait

 Robert B. Reich

-ROBERT B. REICH recently retired as Chancellor’s Professor of Public Policy at the University of California, Berkeley.
+ROBERT B. REICH is Chancellor’s Professor of Public Policy emeritus at the University of California, Berkeley.
 He has served in three presidential administrations, Republican and Democrat, as Secretary of Labor under Bill Clinton, and has written eighteen books, including The Work of Nations (translated into twenty-two languages) and the bestsellers The System, The Common Good, Saving Capitalism, and Locked in the Cabinet.
 His articles have appeared in The New Yorker, The Atlantic, The New York Times, The Washington Post, and The Wall Street Journal.
 He is a columnist for Newsweek and The Guardian, and writes a daily newsletter at https://robertreich.substack.com/.
 He is co-creator of the award-winning film Inequality for All and the Netflix original Saving Capitalism, and co-founder of Inequality Media.
 He lives in Berkeley.

 The System